Wondering which is the best option for you?

-Having the larger screen on the 1750 treadmill is a benefit.
-It pulls you more fully into the iFit workout action – and it’s easier to read your workout stats.
+Having the larger screen on the 1750 treadmill pulls you more fully into the iFit workout action.
+It’s more fun to watch – and it’s easier to read your workout stats.

 Nordictrack redesigned the 1750 treadmill this year and raised the screen – while lowering the console.
 This is very similar to what you see in health-club treadmill designs.

 The higher screen sits more in your eye line with less strain on your neck (since you’re not looking down for your whole workout).

 Another benefit to this design is that you can tilt and swivel the console on the Nordictrack 1750 treadmill.
 This is handy if you want to get off the treadmill and continue your iFit workout on the floor